forestgrape/coronavirus/coronavirus.md

 ## Introduction to Viruses

 > ###### Virus
-> A *virus* is a form of life, that can't produce all necessary enzymes for its replication.
+> A *virus* is a form of life, that encodes and has proteins produced but can't produce all necessary enzymes for its replication on its own.

+* That it encodes and produces proteins distinguishes viruses from [viroids](#viroid).
+* That a virus cannot produces all the required enzymes distinguishes them from more self contained forms of life.

 Viruses integrate enzymes produced by other forms of life into their metabolism.
 Since all life forms which are enzymatically independent life forms on today's earth are [cell based](#cell-forming-life) [to check] and the metabolisms is inside the cells, viruses need to be within cells to replicate.